jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_fstrings.rst

   .. code-block:: python

-    NameError: name 'say_hi' is not defined
+    NameError: name 'say_hello' is not defined

 ----